 - Rooms for Which Keys Are Authorized

-All students, part-time staff and post docs must pay a $5 deposit per key, which will be refunded when you return your keys to Building Operations.
 Hours for key transactions are from 9:00 a.m. to 1:00 p.m.
 If you are picking keys up for someone else, (we prefer that you don't do this) please fill out the Key Request Form, which you can link to from our website menu.
-Please bring the completed form, signed by your faculty advisor, lab manager, or department administrator to Building Operations.
-If your department sponsor is unavailable to sign the form, please ask s/he to email authorization to email@example.com.
+Please bring the completed form, or a letter (email or hard copy), from your faculty advisor, lab manager, or department administrator to Building Operations.
+Authorization can be emailed to firstname.lastname@example.org.

 The building Operations Office has a conference speakerphone, a lavaliere microphone, and a few other items.
 This equipment is available to loan for self-service use at no charge.
 You are advised to reserve in advance.
 Users must pick up and return the equipment at the Building Operations Office and are responsible for all equipment and accessories.
-Most of the A/V equipment in the building is owned and serviced by FAS Media and Technology Services (5-9460, or email firstname.lastname@example.org) which has a large arsenal of media equipment.
+Most of the built-in A/V equipment in the building is owned and serviced by FAS Media and Technology Services.
+If you need assistance, please call 5-9460, or send email to email@example.com) which has a large arsenal of media equipment.
 They are located in the Science Center basement.
-There is no charge if the equipment is used for a course.
+There is no charge if the equipment is used for a course, but there is a rental fee for non-course uses.

 Connection, the WJH Weekly Newsletter

-WJH Building Operations publishes a weekly newsletter, Connection, edited by Bill Santoro, which lists talks, news, and other events being held in the building or elsewhere on campus, that may be of interest to the WJH community.
+WJH Building Operations publishes a weekly newsletter, Connection, produced by Cindy Fiore, and edited by Bill Santoro, which lists talks, news, and other events being held in the building or elsewhere on campus, that may be of interest to the WJH community.
 It is published on Mondays during the academic year, and is posted to the Building Operations website as a downloadable .PDF file.
 Print copies are posted on bulletin boards on the first floor and in the basement.
 Classified ads can be listed for free, subject to the discretion of the editor.
-Please send editable text submissions to Bill Santoro at email@example.com no later than 12:00 noon on Thursdays.
+Please send editable text submissions to firstname.lastname@example.org no later than 12:00 noon on Thursdays.
+Please cc Bill Santoro also, at email@example.com.

 Food & Snacks

 Outgoing U.S. mail is picked up Monday through Friday at approximately 5 p.m. from the letterbox outside the mailroom on the first floor, Room 106 (across from the loading dock doors.)
-There is a USPS mail chute that runs down the building on the east side corridor that leads to Stairwell B. This chute terminates in the USPS letterbox on the first floor.
-Please do not put post cards or large, folded up envelopes in the mail chute, as they will invariably get jammed in the chute.
 The mail crew can be reached at 5-3808 Monday through Friday from 8:30 a.m. to 12:00 p.m.
-You can send email to firstname.lastname@example.org with any mail related questions.
-The Building Operations Office is copied on all email sent to this address, as is the main office at Harvard University Mail Services.
+You can send email to firstname.lastname@example.org with any mail related questions or issues.
+The Building Operations Office is copied on all email sent to this address, as is the main office at Harvard University Mail Services (HUMS).
+HUMS offers metering, courier, and bulk mailing services.
+Go to http://hums.harvard.edu/mail-delivery-services for more information.

 Outgoing University mail is collected from the mail areas on each floor in the early morning, and incoming mail is delivered to the building around 10 a.m.
-It is then sorted in the mailroom (Room 106) by HU Mail Services staff (HUMS), and delivered late in the morning.
+It is then sorted in the mailroom (Room 106) by HU Mail Services staff, and delivered late in the morning.
+The Mailroom is staffed from 8: AM to 12:00 noon.
 Packages are delivered directly into your office.
-Packages that arrive after the mailroom closes are brought by various couriers to the Building Operations Office.
-Late afternoons, staff from HUMS come over to WJH to deliver them.
-There is a Federal Express dropoff box in the 1st floor lobby, from which outgoing packages are picked up at 7:00 p.m. every weekday.
+Packages that arrive after the mailroom closes are brought to the Building Operations Office by various couriers.
+Late afternoons, staff from HUMS come over to WJH to deliver them to your office.
+There is a Federal Express drop-off box in the 1st floor lobby, from which outgoing packages are picked up at 7:00 p.m. every weekday.
+UPS and other couriers also deliver packages to the mailroom (when open) or to WJH Building Operations.
+Pickup for UPS and other couriers must be scheduled in advance.
+(Please see their respective websites for pickup details.)

 Single stream recycling and compost bins are located in the café/lounge, in the mail and copier areas, elevator lobbies, and in the kitchenettes on all floors.
 You can place all of your recyclable items in them.
 Please empty and rinse all containers!
 Please, no drinking glasses, windows, mirrors, paint and aerosol cans, plastic bags or other non-recyclable plastic items.
 Check bin labels for acceptable items.
-A bin for recycling used batteries is located in the basement, room B22.
+A tube-shaped receptacle for recycling used batteries is located in the basement, room B22.
 Flattened cardboard boxes can be left outside your office at the end of the day for collection.
 Please mark them "recycle."
 Computers and other electronics can be dumped in the big, blue cloth hamper in room B22.
+Compostable items should be placed in the compost bins (there are small ones in the kitchenettes on each floor, and large ones in the main lobby, the library, basement lounge, and outside the 15th floor kitchen.
+Compost/recycling/trash bins placed in the courtyard as well.

 To place a request for telephone service, occupants must first set up an account with the financial unit of their respective departments: